De Finetti theorems for easy quantum groups: Background and notation

-\begin{proof} These results are well-known.
+\begin{pf} These results are well known.
 In the classical case, note that the results for $P_2,P_b$ are equivalent to the \textit{Wick formula} for computing moments of independent Gaussian families.
-In the free case, see \cite{sp2,ns}. \end{proof}
+In the free case, see~\cite{sp2,ns}. \end{pf}

 \begin{remark} It is clear from the definitions that the classical and free cumulants can be solved for from the joint moments.
 In fact, a combinatorial formula for the cumulants in terms of the moments can be given.
 First we recall the definition of the M\"{o}bius function on a partially ordered set. \end{remark}